 Poor hand-eye coordination

 The doctors with Nationwide Optometry recommend that children have their eyes examined by an optometrist every year.
 Annual eye exams are critical to detect childhood eye problems.
 Roughly 80% of what a child learns in school is information that is presented visually.
 When it comes to keeping children healthy and ensuring proper development, regular comprehensive eye exams are important because their vision can change from year to year.
 Healthy vision is essential to a child’s ability to learn, achieve their academic potential, play sports, and participate in activity so make sure you schedule their eye exam before they start school.

 ALL Kids covers yearly eye exams for children, TRICARE covers eye exams every two years beginning at the age of three, and Medicaid covers the complete cost of annual kid’s eye exams.
 Nationwide Vision recommends that parents research their coverage or contact their local provider for more information.

-At Nationwide Vision, a child’s eye exam can last anywhere from thirty minutes to one hour .
-The timing of the exam depends on the complexity of a child’s health and development and the types of testing included in the exam.
+At Nationwide Vision, a child’s eye exam can last anywhere from thirty minutes to one hour.
+The timing of the exam can vary, as it depends on the child’s development and the types of testing included in the pediatric exam.

 At Nationwide Vision, there are several factors that can determine the cost of the exam such as, your insurance coverage, the state and/or region in which you live, or in the case of an eye exam that results in the diagnosis of a serious childhood eye disorder.